Write for Us!

 C&B News publishes a range of articles:

-• NEWS STORIES: (150-300 words) Usually focused on recent or forthcoming events, and local people, these should ideally be written in the third person and from an impartial/objective perspective.
+• NEWS STORIES: (150-300 words) These should ideally be written in the third person and from an impartial/objective perspective.

 We are happy to include reports of local group meetings in our “Local Updates” pages, which round off the news pages each issue.